rasros/combo/README.md

 3. Personalization.
 A/B testing does not directly deal with personalization, meaning that all users will get the same version of software.
 If the site is split into multiple segments then the experiment data cannot be shared between the different segments.

 Obviously this does not mean that A/B testing is useless or should not be done.
 An implementaiton of an optimization system with Combo should definitely be A/B tested to verify that it works as intended.

+# Support
+Feel free to contact me, the author, at rasmus at cs.lth.se in case of trouble or need of help.
+I might require you to give an experience report though :)